-The intention behind the anger is what changes the "anger" from simply a bad character trait, to "abusive anger" an unacceptable behavior that must be confronted and stopped.
+The intention behind the anger is what changes the 'anger' from simply a bad character trait, to 'abusive anger' an unacceptable behavior that must be confronted and stopped.

-To get at the intention behind the extreme anger, I have provided you with a fifteen questions Emotional Abuse Test you can take in about five minutes.
+To get at the intention behind the extreme anger, I have provided you with a fifteen questions Emotional Abuse Test you can complete in about five minutes.
 You will get the results immediately.
 It is completely private and you do not give your name or email address.

 Abusive relationships are not determined solely by bitter and destructive fighting.
 Abusive relationships are determined by the intent of the anger and aggression.
 Often only a trained and skilled professional can make that assessment.

 Abusive relationships can be fixed, but you need to know how and

 As a couple and family therapist, I have helped many couples in abusive relationships change their attitudes.
 If you are a verbally abusive man or an emotionally abusive woman, there is

 I encourage you to take the Emotional Abuse Test above.
 It will give you some indication of psychological and emotional abuse in your current relationship.

 Answer the questions based on what is currently happening in your relationship.

 As with all self-reporting surveys, there are inherent inaccuracies as well as other limitations.